hazur84/conky/README.md

 Install the "Poky.ttf" font by placing it in your $HOME/.fonts folder.

+After rebuild font cache.

+    fc-cache -fv

 Install conkyrc file:
 ======================

 Copy or remplace "conkyrc" into the home folder.

+Execute in terminal:

+    conky -c conkyrc

 Setting conkyrc file:
 ======================